nishantguvvada/nishantguvvada/README.md

 # Hi, I’m @nishantguvvada
-- I’m interested in Full Stack, Machine Learning and Web3.
+- I’m a developer interested in Full Stack, Machine Learning and Web3.
 - I’m currently learning Rust and Web3.
 - I’m looking to collaborate on Frontend/Python/ML/Web3 related projects
 - 📫 How to reach me : nishant.guvvada@gmail.com